-Sweeping changes were made to Wisconsin's Landlord Tenant Law for the second time in a year and a half with the October 2013 passage of SB 179.
+Sweeping changes were made to Wisconsin's Landlord Tenant Law for the second time in a year and a half with Act 143 and Act 76.

 These changes represent both traps for owners who are unaware of the changes as well as opportunities to run your properties more effectively for owners who have taken the time to learn the new laws.

 The revised Boot Camp incorporates the latest information and tips to make following the new rules easier and more effective